-In general, there are two types of questions in an IELTS writing test: a discussion question and a factual/descriptive question.
+Generally, there are two types of questions in an IELTS writing test: a discussion question and a factual/descriptive question.
 For both, you must write at least 250 words.
-While these topics may appear easy on paper, it’s quite challenging to make your points quickly enough.
-After all, you don’t want your essay coming in under or over length!
+While these topics may appear easy on paper, making your points quickly enough is quite challenging.
+After all, you don’t want your essay under or over length!

 To prepare for those standard requirements, you must practice common grammatical structures—from recognizing subtle differences between adjectives and adverbs (such as saying the quick brown fox rather than the fast brown fox) to knowing when they’re needed versus not.

 7. When planning an essay – think in paragraphs

 Paragraphs allow writers to structure their thoughts and arguments clearly and concisely.
 If you can’t write in paragraphs, it might be because you don’t have a plan of what you want to say – or what you need to say.

 When planning an essay, please write down your main points and then try using them in an actual paragraph.
 Ask yourself if each point directly relates to your thesis statement – does it contribute to your argument?

 You can even try organizing your points in a pyramid format: At first, your pyramid will be very narrow at its peak; once finished.
 However, it should look broad and strong, ready for anything.

 8. Watch out for commonly confused words in academic English

 This can help you catch and correct those mistakes when writing your essays.
 Many people don’t realize these commonly confused words are a big mistake because there is no equivalent word in their native language.